jeromefroe/dotfiles/install.md

 ## 1. Clone Dotfiles from Github

-My first step in configuring a new machine is to grab my dotfiles repo from Github since the repo contains all the scripts and configuration I need to setup a machine.
-My dotfiles repo is public so I don't need to retrieve my Github private key to access them (instead I do this in a later step).
+My first step in configuring a new machine is to grab my dotfiles repo from Github since it contains all the scripts and configuration I need to setup a machine.
+My dotfiles repo is public so I don't need to retrieve my Github private key to access it (I do this in a later step).
 The only requirement for this step is that `git` and `bash` are installed on the machine (a pretty safe assumption):

 ```bash
 mkdir -p ~/dev && cd ~/dev